buenospot/TF-GCP-Cloud-SQL/README.md

-# TF-GCP-Cloud-SQL
+# My Terraform for GCP-Cloud-SQL
-Some examples for TF and GCP Cloud SQL
+Using this code to set up GCP Cloud SQL for projects.